DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/commonAxisSettings/label/overlappingBehavior.md

 Decides how to arrange axis labels when there is not enough space to keep all of them.

 ---
 When axis labels overlap each other, you can rearrange them by setting the **overlappingBehavior** option.
-Depending on whether an axis is horizontal or vertical, this option accepts different values.
+Depending on whether an axis is horizontal or vertical, this property accepts different values.

-[note]Unless the [rotated](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/rotated.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#rotated') option is set to **true**, the argument axis is horizontal and the value axis is vertical.
+[note]Unless the [rotated](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/rotated.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#rotated') property is set to **true**, the argument axis is horizontal and the value axis is vertical.

 The following values can be specified for both horizontal and vertical axes.